|Credit Building Rating:||1.5 / 5|

 Credit limit range and increase potential

-Assuming you qualify for the unsecured version of the card, the Surge Mastercard could be a decent option if want a chance at a relatively high credit limit without putting down a deposit.
-The card offers a starting credit limit of $300 to $750, depending on your credit history and financial profile.
+The card offers a starting credit limit of $300 to $1,000, depending on your credit history and financial profile.

 This could be a major plus if you’re looking to build credit, as a higher credit limit will make it much easier to keep your credit utilization – the amount of money you’ve borrowed relative to your total available credit – in check.

-That said, since there’s no guarantee you’ll be approved for the unsecured version of the Surge Mastercard, you’ll likely be better off putting down a deposit on a lower-cost secured card and setting your own credit limit.
+Despite the relatively high credit limit, you’ll likely be better off putting down a deposit on a lower-cost secured card and setting your own credit limit.

 Secured cards typically base your credit limit on the size of your deposit, and a number of high-limit secured cards let you put down $2,000 or more and get a matching limit.
 Such a high limit could significantly boost your credit-building efforts, as your credit utilization ratio accounts for 30% of your credit score.